eef-g-archive/Dungeoneer/README.md

         <hr>
         <h1 align="center"> Installation </h1>
         <p>
-            To install the project, simply clone the most recent version of the project!
-Within the .zip file you will want to go ahead and run the shortcut file to play the game.
-If it is your first time running the game it will create all the needed files for the game to run and you'll be able to play the game as you wish!
-Happy dungeoning!
+            To install the project, simply navigate to the releases tab, or click [here](https://github.com/eef-g/Dungeoneer/releases) and download the latest release of dungeoneer!
+Please ensure that you have .NET 6.0 installed to run the project..
         </p>
     </body>